ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_4_Eng.md

 ##### ID

 This is a number for classifying the transaction, ranging from 0 to 2^32 – 1.
-These values can be reused
+These values can be reused.

 ##### SESSION_ID